Warren wows in Iowa as candidates’ sprint to caucuses begins

 “She has something intangible,” Ewalt said.
 “She connects.”

 Buttigieg, the mayor of South Bend, Indiana, and Bernie Sanders, a Vermont senator, also remain strong contenders.
-Iowa operatives say even as he’s slipped in the polls, Sanders can’t be written off — he’s added a number of seasoned staffers to his team and maintains tens of thousands of volunteers and a strong grassroots network of activists that helped him pull off a surprise near-tie in the 2016 caucuses.
+Sanders has added seasoned staffers to his team and maintains tens of thousands of volunteers and a strong grassroots network of activists who helped him pull off a surprise near-tie in the 2016 caucuses.

-Buttigieg, who has distinguished himself in the field as a gay, married man and a 37-year-old girding for generational change in politics, drew large crowds and began courting Iowans more aggressively in July, after posting an impressive $25 million second quarter fundraising total.
-That haul has helped bring 60 new staff to Iowa in the past two weeks.
+Buttigieg, who has distinguished himself in the field as a gay, married man and a 37-year-old girding for generational change in politics, drew large crowds and began courting Iowans more aggressively in July.
+He raised an impressive $25 million during the second quarter, which has helped him bring 60 new staff to Iowa in the past two weeks.
 His campaign manager, Mike Schmuhl, recently spent four days in Iowa with Buttigieg and held private meetings with staff and key Democrats, as his team works to build up their operation in the state.

 Buttigieg drew one of the biggest responses at the Wing Ding dinner, and he’ll have the media spotlight largely to himself when he returns this week for a three-day trip through eastern Iowa counties where Trump won in 2016.